bpnordin/youtube-comment-search/README.md

 searches, and only go get the comment when it changed
 - a search takes 100 quota.
 While we can get 100 comment threads with 1 quota.
     - do the math to find out which one is better
+- figure out the async stuff for CLI (main.rs) and for the API (lib.rs)
+- integration tests

 ### Structure of search + thoughts
 - [Comment Threads](https://developers.google.com/youtube/v3/docs/commentThreads/list)